yangxvlin/comp90025-pmc-notes/README.md

       |tree, t = log n|[23]|t|log_t n|O(t log_t n) = O((log n)^2 / log log n)||y||traffic on top nodes are busy
       |fat tree|[24]
       |K-ary fat tree|[25]
+    - > [2019s2 Q5a 3marks] A mesh network has a relatively high cost as measured by degree times diameter, compared to other networks like the hypercube and tree.
+However, it is a justifiable choice for an interconnection network.
+Give 3 reasons why.
+      - mesh has a constant time degree which makes it has a lower wiring complexity of the architecture
+      - mesh has planarity which makes it useful for integrated circuits as it eliminates the need for multiple layers
+      - TODO no idea
+    - > [2019s2 Q5c 5marks] Prove that any algorithm running in time T in a two-dimensional
+mesh of size n\*n processors can be executed in a one-dimensional mesh (i.e. a linear array) of n^2 processors in O(n T) time.
+      - TODO no idea
   - switching networks
     - switch
       <img width="70%" src="./docs/9.jpg"/>